 I hate cooking.
 Abhor and despise could also be used interchangeably.
 So when I stumbled across a new meal delivery service, Freshly, with a much different approach than season veterans like Blue Apron, Hello Fresh, and Plated, I was eager to give them a try.

 Unlike those three, Freshly delivers individually packaged, chef-cooked meals.
-Literally, you pop the meal in the microwave for two minutes and it’s ready to eat.
+Literally, you pop the meal in the microwave for 2-3 minutes and it’s ready to eat.

 Given how much internal grumbling happens when I have to meal plan, grocery shop, cook, and clean up, I pounced at the thought of having a pre-made meal in just two minutes.